kenny-chua/pdi_weather_dashboard/documentation/02_project_plan.md

 ### To Do List

-* Define location and weater scope
+* Define location and weather scope
 * Research Python [`request` library](https://codechalleng.es/tips/requests-module)
 * Research weather API's
-* Test calling API's using IDLE.
+* Test calling API's using a REPL.
 Determine which Weather API to use.

 ### Technical Design